la10736/rstest/README.md

 ### Magic Conversion

-If you need a value where it's type implement `FromStr()` trait you can assign it by just use literl string.
+If you need a value where its type implement `FromStr()` trait you can use a literal string to build it:

 ```rust
 # use rstest::rstest;